jlbradley1844/jlbradley1844.github.io/_drafts/you-dont-get-to-pick-your-poison.md

 The guidance is notable, in that it does not give the same guidance to whites and African-Americans!
-It does not make the mistake of giving in to half-hearted urges of "tolerance" and "seeing beyound race."
+It does not make the mistake of giving in to half-hearted urges of "tolerance" and "seeing beyound race"; nor does it believe that a "color-blind" attitude is sufficient.
 Instead, it gives specific instructions, that differ based on the race of the believer.

 To the whites he says:

 > Let the white make a supreme effort in their resolve to contribute
 > their share to the solution of this problem, to abandon once for all
 > their usually inherent and at times subconscious sense of superiority,
-> to correct their tendency towards revealing a patronizing attitude
+> to correct their tendency towar
 > towards the members of the other race, to persuade them through their
 > intimate, spontaneous and informal association with them of the
 > genuineness of their friendship and the sincerity of their intentions,